KeyStrokeVII/DLCam-Win/README.md

 ---

-Certainly!
-Here's the updated section without that part:
+# Manual Installation for Windows with GPU ONLY!!!

 ---

-# Manual Installation for Windows with GPU ONLY!!!

 Please be aware that the installation requires technical skills and is not for beginners.
-Consider downloading the prebuilt version.
+Consider downloading the [prebuilt](https://hacksider.gumroad.com/l/vccdmm) version.

 ## Installation